chavezaurus/pi-sentinel/README.md

 Black (25 Feet, 7.62 Meters)
 * WAVLINK USB 3.0 to SATA External Hard Drive Docking Station with 2USB 3.0 HUB and TF & SD Card for 2.5 inch/3.5 Inch HDD
 * Power Supply - CanaKit USB-C Power Supply
-* GPS Module - BN-280 GPS Module NMEA-0183 TTL Level Dual Glonass GPS with 1PPS Flash for Arduino Pixhawk Aircraft Flight Control FPV Freestyle Drone Quadcopter RC Airplanes APM 2.8
+* GPS Module - BE-280 GPS Module M10050 Chip with Ceramic Antenna Positioning Tracking TTL Level 38400bps Beidou GPS Antenna for Arduino Raspberry Pi Aircraft Pixhawk APM Flight Controller

 The camera has a fisheye lens but the full sky image is somewhat cropped at the top and bottom.